14 Bizarre Bodily Functions You Just Cannot Control

 Speaking of weird images, no doubt you’ve experienced a bizarre dream or two.
 Scientists still haven’t been able to explain the purpose of these strange reveries, but there are many theories.
 Here’s one theory that sleep expert Richard Shane, PhD, subscribes to: “Dreams are an expanded state of consciousness, beyond the limits of our usual linear thinking, so they can help loosen the constriction and excess control in thoughts, emotions, and body that builds up during the day,” he says.
 “That is a source of rejuvenation and the restful quality we get from sleep.”

 You suddenly jerk awake

 You know the feeling: You’re about to fall asleep when suddenly your whole body twitches.
 This “hypnic jerk” or “sleep start” might even be accompanied by a feeling of falling.
-According to the National Sleep Foundation, up to 70 percent of people sometimes have them.
+According to the National Sleep Foundation, up to 70% of people sometimes have them.
 They’re nothing to worry about—although scientists don’t know exactly why they happen.
 Hypnic jerks are likely caused by a natural down-regulation of your body that may be misinterpreted by the brain as a reason for concern.
 “We often hold tension in our muscles from stress during the day,” Dr. Shane says.
 “When we begin to relax on the way to sleep, sometimes that tension releases as a jerk.”
-(These are other strange things you didn’t know were wrecking your sleep.)

 You are constantly swallowing snot